 - Flexible.
 Microlearning experiences are much easier to personalize for each learner’s preferences and needs.
 By creating short chunks of content dedicated to a single learning objective, organizations can easily swap out content for individual learners or create new modules as the curriculum evolves.
 This is in stark contrast to traditional training curricula, which are often expensive to create and difficult to modify without overhauling the whole program.

-- Accessible: Microlearning can occur during short windows of time and on a wide variety of devices (computers, tablets, phones, etc.) — no classroom required.
+- Accessible: As Near-Life puts it, “learning needs to be accessible in today’s world to ensure there are no barriers for learners to access learning content.”
+Microlearning can occur during short windows of time and on a wide variety of devices (computers, tablets, phones, etc.), enabling flipped classrooms, blended learning, and online instruction.

 - Just-in-time: It’s 3pm, and you need to get up to speed on pivot tables in Microsoft Excel before a 4pm meeting with your boss.
 Enter microlearning.
 A quick YouTube video can tell you exactly what you need to know, right now — without forcing you to sit through extra minutes or hours of irrelevant material.